SMByC/CCD-Plugin/Readme.md

 The plugin needs to work:

-- Google Earth Engine [plugin](https://gee-community.github.io/qgis-earthengine-plugin/ ): The user needs to have this plugin installed an active Google Earth Engine (EE) account.
+- Google Earth Engine [plugin](https://gee-community.github.io/qgis-earthengine-plugin/ ): The user needs to have this plugin installed and an active Google Earth Engine (EE) account.
 - PyCCD, numpy, scipy and scikit-learn packages are already included in the plugin.

 ## About us